nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 33 - The Jam.md

 ### Scene 4: The Silence

 - **Key Event:** Angelica prepares to sacrifice herself as the Captain and Architect, but a heavy silence falls over the bridge.
-  - _Character Defining Moment:_ **Angelica Vance** — She accepts responsibility for her design and prepares to die for her crew.
+  - _Character Defining Moment:_ **Angelica Ward** — She accepts responsibility for her design and prepares to die for her crew.
-  - _Key Dialog:_ **Angelica Vance:** "I'll do it.
+  - _Key Dialog:_ **Angelica Ward:** "I'll do it.
 I'm the Captain.
 It's my job.
 Torin, take the helm."

 ---